Architecture

 | Bootstrap | eventonomy.php, Core/Plugin |

-Wiring only - no logic |
+Wiring only, no logic |

 | Container | Core/ServiceContainer |